jaszhix/tab-master-5000-extension/support.md

 **The extension crashed.**

 This is related to the screenshot capturing API.
 While fixes are being tested, it is recommended to disable screenshot capturing if this is happening to you.

+**Favicons are not displaying.**

+If this happens, restarting the extension should fix it.